 Only there was one big fucking problem.
 I didn’t love myself.
 Even when I thought I did, I realised I didn’t.
 At the beginning of 2018, I finally realised that.
 That my love for myself was conditional.
-If I had a tribe around me, great friendships then I’d love myself.
-If my body was looking toned, then I’d love myself but if I dared to let myself go, which I never actually did, but believed I’d had for many years after giving up my fitness business then I wouldn’t love myself.
+If I had a community around me, great friendships then I’d love myself.
+If my body was looking toned, then I’d love myself but if I dared to let myself go, which I never actually did, but believed I’d had for many years after giving up my fitness business and inevitably putting on weight then I wouldn’t love myself.
 I’d give myself a hard time and beat myself up.

 My self-love was always on conditions.
 Things outside of me, from how I looked, to what others thought of me to whether I was deemed as successful by others.
 My whole self-worth was based on the external.
 At the beginning of January 2018, I felt amazing, on top of the world, I’d finally got my head around things or so I thought.
 Everything was about to change.
 By the end of January 2018, I felt utter sadness.
 Something happened, something seemingly insignificant but that would change everything.
 At a blogger meetup, a comment was made about a friendship that had fallen apart for me and boy oh boy was I not cool about the comment.
 I felt this massive sense of shame, I couldn’t believe it had been brought up.
 The feeling of I’m not good enough reared its ugly head.
 I was worried about what others would think of the situation.
 The weeks to follow I handled the situation badly, I didn’t have grace.
 I was jealous.
 I didn’t say anything at the event, I just brushed passed the comment, but the weeks to follow were so hard.